 - 2.4 Admissions Committee The Admission Committee is comprised of senior NSTM faculty members appointed by the Dean.
-The Admissions Committee: - Reviews applications and recommends acceptance to the Dean. - Makes recommendations on policies concerning the admissions process and align to BCM's policies and procedures. - Reviews admissions requirements as outlined in the application materials for accuracy and consistency. - 2.5 Curriculum Committee The Curriculum Committee is chaired by the Assistant Dean for Education & Student Affairs and is comprised of the Director of Medical Education, NSTM faculty and an interdisciplinary cross section of BCM faculty members with teaching responsibilities in NSTM.
-The Curriculum Committee Chair reports to the Education Executive Committee.
-The Curriculum Committee: - Provides oversight, guidance, and evaluation of the curricula for NSTM programs. - Reviews all course changes, including the creation of new courses and modification or deletion of existing courses. - Oversees curriculum planning, scheduling, and development. - Reviews results of course assessments and recommends programmatic changes and/or changes involving significant budget implications to the Education Executive Committee. - 2.6 Faculty Appointments, Promotion and Tenure Committee The Faculty Appointments, Promotion and Tenure Committee is comprised of faculty members appointed by the Dean.
-The Faculty Appointments, Promotion and Tenure Committee makes recommendations to the Dean in accordance with the current BCM Faculty Handbook on issues related to appointments, promotions, tenure, and termination.

-Complete information on policies and procedures regarding appointments, promotions, tenure, and terminations is available on the Office of Faculty Affairs website on the BCM intranet.
+The Admissions Committee: - Reviews applications and recommends acceptance to the Dean. - Makes recommendations on policies concerning the admissions process and align to BCM's policies and procedures. - Reviews admissions requirements as outlined in the application materials for accuracy and consistency. - 2.5 Curriculum Committee The Curriculum Committee is chaired by Assistant Dean for Education & Student Affairs.
+Committee members include the Associate Dean, Director of the Teaching lab, program directors and an ex-officio member from the academic administration team.
+The Curriculum Committee: - Provides oversight, guidance, and evaluation of the curricula for NSTM programs. - Reviews all course changes, including the creation of new courses and modification or deletion of existing courses. - Oversees curriculum planning, scheduling, and development. - Reviews results of course assessments and recommends programmatic changes and/or changes involving significant budget implications to the Education Executive Committee. - 2.6 Curriculum Sub-Committee The Curriculum Sub-Committee is chaired by the program director.
+Committee members include two or more faculty members and an exofficio member from the academic administration team.
+The Sub-Curriculum Committee: - Overseas program curriculum planning and development. - Updates and revises the curriculum to stay current with new knowledge and discovery. - Assesses teaching effectiveness and student learning outcomes. - Documents and implements changes to improve student learning outcomes. - Reports back to the Curriculum Committee regarding enrollment, retention, student performance, and assessment results. - 2.7 Faculty Appointments, Promotion and Tenure Committee The Faculty Appointments, Promotion and Tenure Committee is comprised of faculty members appointed by the Dean.
+The Faculty Appointments, Promotion and Tenure Committee makes recommendations to the Dean in accordance with the current BCM Faculty Handbook on issues related to appointments, promotions, tenure, and termination. - Complete information on policies and procedures regarding appointments, promotions, tenure, and terminations is available on the Academic & Faculty Affairs website. - 2.8 Administrative and Policy Committee The Policy Committee is chaired by the Dean and includes chairs of the NSTM committees, and Academic Administrator.
+The Administrative and Policy Committee:

-- 2.7 Administrative and Policy Committee The Policy Committee is chaired by the Dean and includes chairs of the NSTM committees, and Academic Administrator.
-The Administrative and Policy Committee: - Reviews recommendations of new NSTM policies and policy changes. - Approves new policies and changes with input and support from faculty members. - Ensures that the NSTM Guidelines are up-to-date and reviewed regularly.
+- Reviews recommendations of new NSTM policies and policy changes. - Approves new policies and changes with input and support from faculty members. - Ensures that the NSTM Guidelines are up-to-date and reviewed regularly.